-The Tax Cut & Jobs Act (TCJA) removed patents from the definition of 'Capital Asset' as per the newly amended Internal Revenue Code section 1221(a)(3).
-She called me all concerned that the proceeds from selling her patents and other projects would now be considered ordinary income for tax purposes.
+A US Taxpayer called me all concerned that the proceeds from selling her patents and other projects would now be considered ordinary income for tax purposes.
+YIKES!

 This is true, PATENTS are, because of the TCJA, now specifically excluded from the tax code 'definition' of capital asset.
 The TCJA further amended IRC 1221 to also exclude inventions, models or designs (whether or not patented), and secret formulas or processes which are held either by the inventor/creator.

 Patents were specifically denied capital gain status in clause (a)(3) of section 1221, but only if they were held by their creators or by third parties that had become owners of those assets in a tax-free manner.

 In 2018 my client assigned her patents to an existing LLC in which she was a member, the assignment was tax-free but the patents are not a capital asset in the hands of that LLC.
 By contrast, when the LLC sold the patents, the transaction was taxable and the patents became a capital asset in the hands of the new owner.

 So why is this such a big deal?